Perl-Apollo/Corinna/rfc/major-changes.md

 # Change Log

+# November 23, 2021

+- Clarify that the `handles(*)` delegation will not auto-delegate to methods beginning with underscores to avoid those becoming part of the public interface.
+Of course, internally you can still call those methods directly on the slot variable calling the object.

 # November 15, 2021

 - After many suggestions from Paul Evans and later by Damian Conway, Corinna